apptainer/singularity-userdocs/singularity_and_docker.rst

 In other words, this is the definition-file counterpart to :ref:`the command-line invocation provided above <sec:mandatory_headers_docker_locally_boostrapped_cli>`.

 ..
-TODO remote builder content note - exclusion above
+TODO-ND remote builder content note - exclusion above

 Alternatively when ``docker-archive`` is the bootstrap agent in a Singularity definition file, SIF containers can be created from images stored locally by Docker.
 Suppose the definition file ``lolcow-da.def`` has contents: